Marak/ayyo-wars/ReadMe.md

 # Alien Warz

 Alien Warz is an open-source and hackable 2d starship asteroids like space battle game.
 It's built with Phaser.io and Node.js.
-It can be played in browser.
+It can be played in the browser.

 ## Home Page